PavanRangani/docs/docs/prd/chat/chat.md

 # Chat

 It is important for Clarius group to have all information related to a task in one place.
 Chat in Task is important to keep the discussion done related to particular task at central place.
-When Chat is added, system will send in-app notification to the concerned team (RACI team) of the task.
+When Chat is added, system will send in-app notification to the concerned team (RAI team) of the task.

 ## Add Chat